benzkji/django-layout/README.md

 To bootstrap the project on your machine::

     cd {{ project_name }}
-    # check fabconf.py if env.is_python3 is true, if yes, add --python=python3
     mkvirtualenv {{ project_name }}
-    # init pip-tools, upgrade pip and setuptools
+    # upgrade pip, setuptools and wheel, and installl basic basics, like pip-tools and pre-commit
-    npm run pip-init-upgrade
+    npm run init-dev
-    # calculates and pins and installls deps
+    # calculates and pins dependencies
-    npm run pip-compile
+    npm run pip-compile  # initial build and install dependencies
-    # not first time users can install deps directly
+    # not first time users can install deps directly:
     pip install -r requirements/dev.txt
     # django works?
     manage.py check